decred/tinydecred/README.md

 ## Run

-Execute script from the relevant root directory using: `python3 -m myfile.py`
+Execute script from the relevant root directory using: `python3 -m myfile.py` for python3.8.
+But if you are using python3.9, use this: `python myfile.py`

 ## Roadmap